openedx/enterprise-catalog/README.rst

 Getting Started
 ---------------

-Check out the `initial steps <docs/getting_started.rst>`_ for getting started with the Enterprise catalog service.
+Check out the `initial steps <docs/getting_started.rst>`_ for getting started with the Enterprise Catalog service.

 License
 -------